The good news is that you have many options to earn extra cash from your unwanted furniture.

 Proper lighting, backdrop materials, sharp camera focus with adequate depth of field, decent camera angles, and careful editing are essential components of excellent product photography.

 Product photography is one of the most potent tools for selling your products, so don’t overlook it.
-Product photography also helps buyers with their fear about the products not meeting their expectations.
+Product photography also helps buyers with their fear of the products not meeting their expectations.

 How Photography Increase Conversions